 - Example calculation - golf clubs from China to USA

 - Example calculation - guitar & amp from USA to UK

 - Example calculation - laptop and dress from UK to Canada

 - Tariff classification guidelines

-Import taxes explained in a nutshell
+Import duty and taxes explained in a nutshell

 In most countries, imports need to be declared, i.e. a description, quantity and value of the imported goods have to be provided to local customs authorities so that duties and taxes can be assessed.
 Import duty is a tax that the importer has to pay to bring foreign goods into his or her country.
 Import duty is also known as customs duty, tariff, or import tariff.